Customize your dollar spot program for your course

 For more information on:

-©2020 Syngenta.
+© 2022 Syngenta.
 Important: Always read and follow label instructions.
-Some products may not be registered for sale or use in all states or counties.
-Please check with your local extension service to ensure registration status.
+Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
+Please check with your local extension service to ensure registration and proper use.
 Syngenta supports a FIFRA Section 2(ee) recommendation for the use of Daconil Action for control of dollar spot.
 Please see the Section 2(ee) recommendation to confirm that the recommendation is applicable in your state.
-Action™, Briskway®, Daconil®, GreenCast®, Headway®, Posterity®, Velista® and the Syngenta logo are trademarks of a Syngenta Group Company.
+Action™, Daconil®, GreenCast®, Posterity® and the Syngenta logo are trademarks of a Syngenta Group Company.
 Secure® is a registered trademark of Ishihara Sangyo Kaisha, LTD. All other trademarks are property of their respective owners.